divramod/dm-npm/README.md

 alias dmnpm

 ## Description
-This command line tool helps to fulfill the daily jobs you have to do when working wiht npm modules.
+This command line tool helps to fulfill the daily jobs you have to do when working with npm modules.

 ## Environment
 - tested with node 0.11.11 and 0.12.0

 ## Installation

-- npm install dm-npm -g
+    npm install dm-npm -g

 ## Prerequisits
 - for publishing a module you have to create accounts on: